JayWood/the-seo-framework/readme.txt

 	* Short explanatory text on Canonical question mark title within the inpost SEO metabox is displayed rather than the HTML output.
 	* When a Post ID can't be found for the SEO Bar, a more elegant notification is displayed.
 	* Moved SEO Bar before bbPress Reply Created.
+	* The sitemap, theme doing it right, description and LD+Json transient keys have been invalidated.
 * **Updated:**
 	/
 	* Several sentences to have a better English structure to what they do.